nhu313/reveal-slides/md/InterfacesandLambdas.md

 ```

 -
-* There is no reason to create a class just to implement a Comparator
+* There is no reason to create a class just to use it once
 * We can create a Lambda Expression instead

 -